-When lawyers display reverence for the law, the judicial system, and the legal profession by acting with respect, decorum, and courtesy, they earn the trust of the public and help to preserve faith in the operation of a fair judicial system.
+When lawyers display reverence for the law, the judicial system, and the legal profession by acting with respect, decorum, and courtesy, including interactions in person and by video conferencing, they earn the trust of the public and help to preserve faith in the operation of a fair judicial system.

 - A lawyer should abstain from rude, disruptive, and disrespectful behavior.
 The lawyer should encourage clients and support personnel to do the same.